karlpokus/graceful-exit-nodejs/README.md

 ```bash
 $ npm install
 ```

+Optional test flags
+- print outgoing and incoming headers with HEADERS=1
+- run cleanup with CLEANUP=1
-All tests can be run with the optional flag `DEBUG=http-graceful-shutdown` for more verbose output.
+- tests on branch `graceful-shutdown-lib` can use the optional flag `DEBUG=http-graceful-shutdown` for more verbose output

 # case 1
 single client pending